Aaron Jones Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Matchup vs. Seattle

-- Against the Seahawks, Jones' 34 rushing yards per game over his three career matchups are 27.5 fewer than his over/under in Sunday's game.
+- Jones has averaged 34 rushing yards per game in his three career matchups against the Seahawks, 27.5 fewer yards than his over/under in Sunday's game.

 - Jones, in three matchups versus the Seahawks, has run for a TD twice (including multiple scores in one game).

-- Conceding 127.6 rushing yards per game, the Seahawks have the 25th-ranked run defense in the NFL.
+- In terms of defending against the run, the Seahawks are 25th in the NFL, conceding 127.6 yards per game.

-- This year the Seahawks are ranked seventh in the league in rushing touchdowns conceded (six).
+- This season the Seahawks have allowed six rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- Against the Chiefs last week, Jones rushed 12 times for 53 yards (4.4 yards per carry).
+- Last week against the Chiefs, Jones rushed for 53 yards on 12 carries (averaging 4.4 yards per carry).

-- Over his last three games, Jones has piled up 33 carries for 131 yards (43.7 per game) and one touchdown.
+- In his last three games, Jones has rushed for 131 yards (43.7 per game) on 33 carries with one touchdown.

 Jones' Green Bay Teammates